BB-8

 BB-8 (or Beebee-Ate) is a droid character in the Star Wars franchise.
 He appeared in the three films of the sequel trilogy, Star Wars: The Force Awakens (2015), Star Wars: The Last Jedi (2017), and Star Wars: The Rise of Skywalker (2019).
-He also appeared as a major supporting character in the animated series Star Wars Resistance, appearing in the first 17 episodes of season 1, and in the 2023 short film Rogue Not Quite One.
+He also appeared as a major supporting character in the animated series Star Wars Resistance, appearing in the first 17 episodes of season 1.
 He is a BB astromech droid serving the Resistance, and is owned by Poe Dameron.
 Spherical with a free-moving domed head, BB-8 is portrayed by both a rod puppet and a remote-controlled robotic unit.
 The character has been well received by critics and fans, and has become one of the most beloved and recognizable characters of the Star Wars saga in recent years.

 Conception

 Idea and design

 BB-8's design was based on a sketch by The Force Awakens director J. J. Abrams.
 According to special effects artist Neal Scanlan, "It was a very simple sketch, beautiful in its simplicity of a ball with this little dome on top."
 His design included asymmetrical panels to make it easier for the viewer to track motion, because, Scanlan says, "If you had parallel patterns that ran around the circumference, they would be less informative as to the direction BB-8 was traveling".

 Abrams also named the character, saying, "I named him BB-8 because it was almost onomatopoeia.
 It was sort of how he looked to me, with the 8, obviously, and then the two B's."
 The name was conceived early on in the film's production and was one of the few to remain unchanged.
 Before receiving his final name, the droid was nicknamed "Surly" by the pre-production team.